top of page

 Here are some pictures of inside the Queen Mary.

 I came here to be part of the Grey Ghost Project.
 This is a skeptical, evidence-based approach to investigating the paranormal for those who don't know.
-Using the latest tools of the trade, the project uses a combination of scientific methods to gather data and documentation for evidence of the supernatural.
+Using the latest tools of the trade, the project uses a combination of scientific methods to gather data and documentation to support the study of the supernatural.
 In each location, we learned the legends and lore of the place while participating in interactive experiments that seek to document evidence of paranormal activity.
 Each investigation is documented by video and audio recording devices to create a cohesive record of the experiences encountered.
 There is no guarantee you would witness any ghostly activity.

 Our first stop was the infamous haunted swimming pool.
 If you are spending a casual day on the ship, the closest view of the pool is from behind double doors on one of the upper decks.
 You have to peek through the glass to glimpse what you can.
 We set up a motion sensor bear with the Spirit Box and EVPs.